 The shuks of Tel Aviv (outdoor markets/bazaars) are the epicenter of Israeli culture.
 These Tel Aviv street markets are where you’ll find a hodgepodge of souvenirs, fresh produce, sweets, fresh-squeezed juices, and the best street food in Tel Aviv.
 The following are the top shuks and marketplaces you need to know.

 Carmel Market (Shuk HaCarmel) – The most famous outdoor market in Tel Aviv.
 It should be one of your first stops when visiting!
 Whether eating, shopping, or simply just browsing you’ll get a feel for authentic Israeli culture as Shuk HaCarmel is a Tel Aviv must see.
-Some foodie highlights at Carmel Market include a spot simply called Shakshuka if you’re there for breakfast, HaBurika Shuk HaCarmel for a hearty kosher snack, or for a sit-down meal of trendy Mediterranean dishes, Habasta.
+Some foodie highlights at Carmel Market include a spot simply called Shakshuka if you’re there for breakfast, HaBurika Shuk HaCarmel for a hearty kosher burika, and for a kosher schnitzel on challah sandwich from Ishtabah.
+(You’ll see this type of sandwich all over the shuk, but make sure to get it from Ishtabah!)
+If you prefer a sit-down meal of trendy Mediterranean dishes, Habasta, is located just outside the shuk and is one of Tel Aviv’s greatest restaurants.
+Lastly, a fresh fruit smoothie from Etrog Man is a very welcomed refreshing treat!

 Nahalat Binyamin – Just outside of Carmel Market, every Tuesday and Friday is an outdoor craft fair.
 You’ll find the most unique and one-of-a-kind hand-made items here which are perfect for souvenirs and directly support the local artists.